Rented Apartments: What Can Tenants Deduct From Taxes?

 You can deduct 20 per cent of the craftsmen wages from tax as craftsmen’s costs.

-The upper limit here is 6,000 Euros per year, from which you can deduct this 20 per cent, i.e. 1,200 Euros.
+The upper limit here is 6,000 Euros per year, from which you can deduct these 20 per cent.

 The costs that you incur for household-related services or craftsmen’s services do not reduce your taxable income but directly reduce your tax liability.
 This means that even smaller amounts can be worthwhile!